 Several places in the documents have been marked to change the age range from 20-40 to 20-45.
 Was this just a typo or is this a change from the benchmark survey?
 If it is a change from the benchmark survey, i.e. the benchmark survey was targeting adults between 20 and 40 and the post-wave survey will target adults between ages 20 and 45, then the results from the benchmark survey will not be directly comparable to the post-wave survey.
+During fielding of the benchmark survey in 2011, we expanded the age range from 20-40 to 20-45 because the incidence of 20-45 was coming in lower than predicted.
+The postwave survey age range is 20-45.
+Age distributions within this 20-45 range in the benchmark and the postwave will be comparable.

 Part A

 There are several references to the abbreviation JWT but the full name of JWT is not included anywhere.
 The full name of JWT should be included the first time it is used.
+We made the change as recommended.
+JWT stands for J. Walter Thompson.

 I was confused by the description of the key measures on page 3.
 First, I found the wording of “Top Box Answer Choice” and “Top 2 Box Answer Choice” to be awkward.
+When referring to Top Box/Top 2 Box we use “Answer Choice” and “Answer Score” interchangeably.
 I was unsure how the comparisons will work.
 Will the pre and post survey comparisons be between the proportion of respondents that selected the top choice and then a second comparsion between the proportion that selected the top 2 choices?
-Are the top 2 choices always the preferred choices for measuring increases in desired behavior or level of importance?
+Yes Are the top 2 choices always the preferred choices for measuring increases in desired behavior or level of importance?
+For each item, we will look at top box scores and top 2 box scores from prewave to postwave, noting whether there was an increase, decrease, or no statistically significant change.
 For example on question 14, subquestion 8 asks how important it is to “Wash meat or chicken before cooking”.
 According to the FSIS website you should wash fruits and vegetables but not meat, poultry or eggs.
 For this particular question a statistically significant increase in the perceived level of importance of this step would not be the desired outcome.
 Consider rewording parts of this section to reflect that statistically significant decreases are important on the not necessary steps on question 14.
+You are correct that for certain items we are more interested to see if there was a decrease (or it stayed flat) rather than an increase.
+The report will make this clear, and also note that we are most interested in the four food safety behaviors mentioned in the campaign advertising.

 On page 6, under Questions of a Sensitive Nature, it is noted that there are no questions of a sensitive nature.
 However, question 33 asks about household income.
 Although the question asks which range the household income falls in and not the exact dollar figure, this may be considered sensitive information.
 The instructions on the questionnaire indicate that a popup option for the CATI instrument will answer the question of “Why we ask this question?” and option i. is “Prefer not to state”.
 This is acknowledgement that people may not want to provide this information due to its sensitive nature.
 Justification for this question would be that the data will be summarized at the income level and this is the only source for that information.
+Good point.
+We amended page 6.

 PART B – General